tupacmoche/NYU-Intro-to-Python-Summer-2018/06-06-2018-Intro-and-Git/how_to_sync_a_fork.md

 # How to Sync a Fork
+We won't be covering this today, but it's commonly asked question.

 Use this code to stay current when the contents of the repository have changed.

 ```